 It’s important to us that we serve as a partner with you helping to honor your client’s intentions.
 We understand that every client and donor has unique and personal goals, especially when it comes to planned giving and philanthropy.
 We’re honored that your client would consider including the Law Center as a beneficiary.
 We welcome you to learn more about how our organization fits with your client’s charitable objectives and estate planning.
 Please feel free to contact us directly to discuss the options available.

 - Organization Name: Public Interest Law Center

 - Tax ID Number: 23-1923398

 The Ned Wolf Society, named for the founder of the Law Center, is a special group of supporters who have already included the organization in their estate planning.
 Members are deeply passionate about the values of social justice the Law Center works so hard to uphold, and want to ensure these rights are available for all for generations to come.

 Members of the Ned Wolf Society are recognized throughout the year in our annual report and during events.

 About Ned Wolf

-Edwin D. (Ned) Wolf founded the predecessor to the Law Center in 1969 to address institutional racism through the courts.
+Edwin D. (Ned) Wolf founded the Law Center in 1969 to address institutional racism through the courts.
 Ned and the Law Center quickly broadened that mission to tackle current social issues through “cases which could change society for the better.”
 With Ned’s untimely death in 1976, the Wolf family has continued to be a force in the quest for social justice and in sustaining the Law Center with an endowment gift from Ned’s father Robert.